The Practical Question Behind This Review

-The practical question behind this review is simple.
-If you are building a real cross-border micropayment platform for autonomous agents, what should you implement first, what can wait, and where is the evidence still weak?
+One question drives this review.
+If you are building a cross-border micropayment platform for autonomous agents, what must you implement first?
+What safely defers?
+And where does the evidence simply run out?

 This is a directional review, not legal advice and not a formal meta-analysis.
 Regulatory treatment differs by jurisdiction, product model, and legal-entity role.
 Licensing, AML/CFT, sanctions, consumer rules, and reporting obligations need jurisdiction-specific legal review before launch.

-Each paper was read as an engineering input rather than a theoretical endpoint.
-I extracted four things from each source: the claim, the mechanism, the evidence quality, and the implementation implication.
+Each paper was read as an engineering input, not a theoretical endpoint.
+I pulled four things from every source: the claim, the mechanism, the evidence quality, and the implementation implication.

-I then compared the papers along shared dimensions: settlement model, identity model, trust boundary, and deployability under operational constraints.
-Contradictions were treated as valuable signals, especially where performance claims were strong but field validation was limited.
+Then I compared papers along shared dimensions: settlement model, identity model, trust boundary, and deployability under real operational constraints.
+Contradictions were the interesting part.
+Where performance claims ran strong but field validation stayed thin, that gap told me more than the headline numbers did.

 A Lightning corridor is a defined cross-border payment path with fixed route, policy, and reconciliation scope.